-Learn how to turn your old film negatives or phone images into stunning polymer gravure prints in this hands-on Direct To Plate workshop.
+Learn how to turn your old film negatives or phone images into stunning polymer photogravure prints in this hands-on Direct To Plate workshop.

-Polymer photogravure is a modern take on the copperplate photogravure process, which allows us to blend the best of modern technology and traditional craft to produce stunning hand-pulled prints.
+Polymer photogravure is a modern take on the traditional copperplate photogravure process, which allows us to blend the best of modern technologies and materials with traditional craft to produce stunning hand-pulled prints.

-Students that have taken this workshop or those with photopolymer gravure experience who are wanting to spend more time in the studio working on a collection of images/personal projects should consider taking the Photopolymer Gravure Mentorship & Personal Projects workshop.
+Students who have taken this workshop or those with photopolymer gravure experience who would like to learn more advanced techniques should take the advanced class Photopolymer Gravure Mentorship & Personal Projects workshop offered Sept 23-27, 2024.

 Leaf poster by Jeanne Wells